 Features and specification

 The Honor 7X’s high-end housing packs a curved 5.9-inch edge-to-edge screen with a 2160 x 1080 pixel resolution and an 18:9 aspect ratio.
 The screen fits inside a body that’s no bigger than phones with a 5.5-inch screen, due to the change over to an 18:9 aspect ratio display.
 This means the design takes on the almost borderless look of phones such as the Samsung Galaxy S8 and the LG V30.
-Inside is Huawei’s eight-core Kirin 659 system-on-chip, Mali-T830 4GB of RAM, and 64GB of storage space on the U.K. model.
-A MicroSD card slot lets you add up to 256GB.
+Inside is Huawei’s eight-core Kirin 659 system-on-chip, Mali-T830 4GB of

 The Honor 7X doesn’t disappoint when it comes to photography.
 It has a dual rear camera — a 16-megapixel primary sensor and a 2-megapixel secondary sensor — that can capture Portrait Mode-like bokeh shots with in-focus foregrounds and blurred backgrounds.
 Honor has improved the algorithms for portrait shots, making the phone focus faster, and added new software to make the camera perform better in low light.